 Teacher Professional Development

-Since 2006 the Gelfand Center has created opportunities for middle and high school teachers of STEM subjects to meet with Carnegie Mellon facultly and students.
-These workshops are held on Saturdays during the academic year or in the summer.
+Since 2006 the Gelfand Center has created opportunities for middle and high school teachers of STEM subjects to meet with Carnegie Mellon faculty and students.
+These workshops are held on Saturdays and during after school hours during the academic year or in the summer.
 Teachers gain a broader understanding of what it means to conduct research and how research is integrated into the work of a scientist or engineer.
 The format includes presentations, hands-on activities, tours of research facilities and panel discussions.
 Participants also learn about opportunities for middle and high school students to become engaged in research activities and how students can share their work through regional competitions and programs.
 In many cases the Carnegie Mellon faculty members are hoping that teachers will help them to understand the connections between their research and content that is taught in schools.
-This information is frequently used to design broader impacts stratgies for National Science Foundation Proposals.
+This information is frequently used to design broader impacts strategies for National Science Foundation Proposals.

 Security Challenges with Cryptocurrencies and Smart Contracts

 Smart contracts, popularized by cryptocurrencies like Bitcoin and Ethereum, are programs that run atop financial infrastructure and command the flow of money according to user-defined algorithms.
 Such contracts can implement new, decentralized financial instruments or even virtual corporations defined only by the bundle of smart contracts programmatically governing their behavior.
 For example, an eBay-like smart contract could directly connect buyers with sellers, support a variety of auction mechanisms, and manage necessary payments (including escrow), without the transaction charges currently imposed by eBay, PayPal, and the credit card companies.
 In general, moving business processes into smart contracts promises to lower costs, reduce friction, and unleash innovation by eliminating intermediaries and automating settlements.